-Organizations today face increasing pressure from multiple stakeholders and relentless global competition, forcing them to become more innovative in everything they do and produce (Latham, 2013).
+Organizations today face increasing pressure from multiple stakeholders and relentless global competition, forcing them to become more innovative in everything they do and produce (Latham, 2013a).

 What is needed is nothing short of a renaissance of organization thinking and design.
 The organization architect of the future will need to master both the technical AND human aspects of design and change.
 Effective organization design builds bridges between theory and practice to create new and innovative management approaches and organizations that facilitate humans achieving their full potential.
 [Re]designing our organizations to create value for multiple stakeholders requires that we align six key design dimensions including stakeholders, strategy, systems, scorecard, culture, and context.

-The formula is not a predictive algorithm but rather a combination of concepts that inform flexible frameworks.
-Two flexible frameworks have also emerged from my research + practice that help guide the processes of leading transformation and stakeholder-centered management design.
-In this context, “sustainable excellence” is characterized by ever improving results across a comprehensive scorecard that represents value for multiple stakeholders including employees, customers, investors, suppliers and partners, the public (communities) and the natural environment.
+The “formula” is not a simple, prescriptive solution nor a predictive algorithm but rather a combination of concepts based on two flexible frameworks.
+Two flexible frameworks have emerged from my research + practice that help guide the processes of leading transformation and stakeholder-centered management design.
+In this context, “sustainable excellence” is characterized by ever-improving results across a comprehensive scorecard that represents value for multiple stakeholders including employees, customers, investors, suppliers and partners, the public (communities), and the natural environment.